 A focus on strong performance

-With June 30 approaching quickly, find out how to get your end of financial year paperwork together for tax time.
+June 30 is approaching quickly.
+Find out how to get your end-of-financial-year paperwork together for tax time.

 The Australian tax system relies on taxpayers self-assessing.
 This means you are responsible for working out how much you can declare and claim on your tax return.

-You also need to be able to show how you arrived at these figures and you may be required to provide written evidence to substantiate your claim.
+You also need to be able to show how you arrived at these figures and you may be required to provide written evidence.

 Generally, you must keep your written evidence for five years from the date you lodge your tax return, five years after you have claimed a depreciation deduction, and five years after you dispose an asset that involves a capital gain or loss.1